Skip to main content

 • Deployment and Integration

 Deploying and configuring these adapters involves understanding the specific requirements of your data architecture and the operational context of your data sources.
-Mesh and Edge Adapters are typically deployed through our automated provisioning tools and can be managed through central management consoles like Admin Panel or octo-cli, that allow administrators to oversee and control multiple adapters with ease, providing tools for monitoring, troubleshooting, and analytics.
+Mesh and Edge Adapters are typically deployed through our automated provisioning tools and can be managed through central management consoles like Refinery Studio or octo-cli, that allow administrators to oversee and control multiple adapters with ease, providing tools for monitoring, troubleshooting, and analytics.

 Data Pipelines